mearns/ho/README.md

 # ho

-An node library of higher-order functions
+A javascript library of higher-order functions.

+## Status

+Not yet released.